Skip to main content

 Platform validation rules typically cover profanity filters and 18+ content checks to protect minors from inappropriate content. mod.io runs these checks to ensure compliance with rules set down from platform owners.

-Games can define settings such as how mature content will be handled, whether comments will be allowed, whether UGC will be hidden once it has received a certain number of player reports and whether UGC requires manual approval before going live.
-Curation settings are applied to UGC after automated validation and Rules Engine moderation.
+Content Approval lets you define settings such as how mature content will be handled, whether comments will be allowed, whether UGC will be hidden once it has received a certain number of player reports and whether UGC requires manual approval before going live.
+These settings are applied to UGC after Automated Scanning and Rules-Based Moderation.

 1. The content fails an automated validation rule that requires manual approval (usually a custom Rules Engine rule)